The IRS Fresh Start Tax Program: 2025

 An Offer in Compromise, or OIC, is an agreement that allows taxpayers to resolve their tax debt for less than the full amount they owe.
 It is the best form of Fresh Start tax relief available through the Fresh Start Initiative.

-Although an Offer in Compromise is the best option to reduce your tax debt through the Fresh Start Program, the qualifications are strict.
+A type of tax settlement, the Offer in Compromise is the best option to reduce your tax debt through the Fresh Start Program, the qualifications are strict.
 This method is reserved only for taxpayers who are in difficult economic situations, and do not have the financial resources to pay off their federal tax debt in full.

 Due to the strict requirements for an OIC, not everyone who owes thousands of dollars to the IRS will qualify for the program.